phryniszak/strtt/README.md

 Program is using a refactored driver from the openocd project.

 # RTT in browser
-You can also try to use web browser version from here:
+You can also try to use web browser version:

 https://phryniszak.github.io/jstlink/sample_rtt/